FC Thun: Crest

 FC Thun's first crest was a black logo script of the team name, with a prominent football coloured red, black and green.
 In 1998, to celebrate the 100th anniversary of the club's formation, FC Thun used a logo with the name script in black, on a background showing the number 100 in red and yellow.

 For the 2010/11 season, following promotion to the Swiss Super League, FC Thun utilised a developed version of their original logo, with yellow added (and green removed) with "Berner Oberland" text added to the lower right side of the football.

-The current red and white logo with yellow star has been used since 2011.
+The current red and white logo with the yellow star has been used since 2011.